Governors say testing still isn't adequate enough to lift restrictions while US death toll tops 40,000

 As many governors across the US say coronavirus testing is far from full capacity, a few states may lift restrictions this week.

 Announcements of lifting restrictions come as the United States' coronavirus death toll topped 40,000 on Sunday, according to data from Johns Hopkins University.
-The 40,677 deaths are among more than 755,533 coronavirus cases, the university's Covid-19 tracker shows.
+There were at least 40,680 deaths among more than 759,780 coronavirus cases, the university's Covid-19 tracker shows.

 Several regional groups of states have discussed strategies to reopen with each other.

-Note: - UPDATE: Death toll rises from Florence